solo-system/solo-system.github.io/home.md

 # Home

-The Solo is an autonomous outdoor recorder for unattended environmental monitoring.
-Enclosed in a weatherproof enclosure, the Solo comprises a microphone, mini-computer and battery.
+The Solo is an autonomous, high definition audio recorder for unattended environmental monitoring.
+Protected in A weatherproof enclosure, the Solo comprises a microphone, mini-computer and battery.
 It is tailored for long-term, continuous recording, with data being stored on a removable memory card.

 [![what is this](/img/20160529_135006.jpg "boxed solo" ){:.some-css-class style="height: 250px; width:50% float: left;"}](/img/20160529_135006.jpg)
 [![what is this](/img/20160529_135939.jpg "inside a solo" ){:.some-css-class style="height:250px; width:50%; float: right"}](/img/20160529_135939.jpg)